nspcc-dev/neo-go/docs/compiler.md

     overhead for all contracts.
 This can easily be mitigated by first storing values in variables and returning the result.
  * lambdas are supported, but closures are not.
+ * maps are supported, but valid map keys are booleans, integers and strings with length <= 64

 ## VM API (interop layer)
 Compiler translates interop function calls into NEO VM syscalls or (for custom